exwm/yt_clipper/readme.md

 3. [Google vp9 basic encoding](https://developers.google.com/media/vp9/the-basics/)
 4. [vp9 encoding tests](https://github.com/deterenkelt/Nadeshiko/wiki/Tests.-VP9:-encoding-to-size,-part%C2%A01)

-## Quality-Targeted Encoding
+## Sample-Guided Encoding

-`--sample-guided-encode` picks a CRF per marker pair that hits a target perceptual-quality level.
-Each pair is encoded at a handful of trial CRFs on short sample windows of the clip.
-Each trial is measured with VMAF NEG against a near-transparent reference encode.
-The highest CRF (most compression) whose VMAF clears the target is used for the final user-facing encode.
+`--sample-guided-encode` probes a few CRF values on short sample windows of each marker pair, measures the trial encodes against a near-transparent reference using VMAF NEG, and picks the highest CRF (most compression) that clears a perceptual-quality target.
+That CRF is then used for the final user-facing encode of the full clip.

 Use `--sample-guided-encode` when source bitrate alone isn't a reliable quality predictor.